Frequently Asked Questions

 If I currently have, or have had, a contract with the Council, will I get preferential treatment for future opportunities?

-What is Social Value and why is it important in winning contracts?
+What is Social Value, and why is it important to win contracts?

 The Public Services (Social Value) Act 2012 came into force in January 2013.
 It makes the responsibilities of a contracting authority clear, when they procure services, subject to public procurement regulations.
 It necessitates consideration of the “economic, social and environmental well-being of the relevant area”.